 Please watch this important video (http://youtu.be/a1voHNMQDrk) regarding degree and accreditation mills.
 According to CHEA, "Degree mills and accreditation mills mislead and harm.
 In the United States, degrees and certificates from mills may not be acknowledged by other institutions when students seek to transfer or go to graduate school.
 Employers may not acknowledge degrees and certificates from degree mills when providing tuition assistance for continuing education.
 “Accreditation” from an accreditation mill can mislead students and the public about the quality of an institution.
 In the presence of degree mills and accreditation mills, students may spend a good deal of money and receive neither an education nor a useable credential."
 Read more on CHEA's website: www.chea.org/degreemills

-Though the program has undergone several changes since its inception in 1973, the faculty, students, and alumni continue to take great pride in the Recreation Program’s commitment to excellence in teaching, research, and service to the profession in helping students discover how their values, beliefs, knowledge, and acquired skills can enrich the lives of others through the provision of recreation and leisure services.
-In the initial review of the Recreation Program in 1986, the review team concluded:
+Though the program has undergone several changes since its inception in 1973, the faculty, students, and alumni continue to take great pride in Recreation Management and Leadership’s commitment to excellence in teaching, research, and service to the profession in helping students discover how their values, beliefs, knowledge, and acquired skills can enrich the lives of others through the provision of recreation and leisure services.
+In the initial review of the Recreation Management and Leadership in 1986, the review team concluded:

 The overall evaluation of the Recreation and Park Program by the Visitation Team is that this is a program of great excellence, and has the potential for providing a model for other universities to follow.